Immunisation

 HPV Catch Up Program

-We are pleased to offer a HPV catch up program in 2023 in conjunction with the Department of Health for young people who may have missed the opportunity to receive their HPV vaccine due to the impacts of Covid-19.
+We are pleased to advise that Council will continue to offer a HPV catch up program in 2024 in conjunction with the Department of Health for young people who may have missed the opportunity to receive their HPV vaccine due to the impacts of Covid-19.
 We can also provide other overdue vaccines at the same time

 To see if your child is due for any vaccines, check your child’s immunisation history statement on the Australian Immunisation Register through your MyGov account.
 If your child is over 14, they will need to access their immunisation history statement themselves through their own MyGov account or the Medicare mobile app.